 Podcast hosting and production tools

-Anchor is a beginner-friendly podcast platform that lets you record and edit audio, then publish it as podcast episodes.
-It also pushes your podcast to relevant directories for you and allows you to monetize by collecting user contributions.
-Those new to podcasting will find the support they need with Anchor.
+Previously known as Anchor, Spotify for Podcasters is a beginner-friendly podcast platform that lets you record and edit audio, then publish it as podcast episodes.
+It also pushes your podcast to Spotify and allows you to monetize with ads, listener subscriptions or listener donations.
+Those new to podcasting will find the support they need with Spotify for Podcasters.
 The best part?
 It’s free.

 PodBean is a hosting service for podcasts that also has its own app for podcast directories.
 You can start hosting a podcast for free and upload up to five hours of audio.
 To get unlimited audio uploads, you can pay $9 per month.
 A subscription with PodBean also gets you a dedicated website for your podcast.
 For monetization, you can either collect donations from listeners or sign up for sponsorship.